Client Results Are Impressive

 How the ‘one- village-at-a-time’ culture change strategy allowed Owens Corning to align management with hourly workers in an effective approach to safety culture.

-The goal was to create a union-management partnership for the first time in 56 years (by joseph).
+The goal was to create a union-management partnership for the first time in 56 years.
 The implementation resulted in breaking through safety plateau to new injury lows.

 An example of how organizations can continue to cultivate a sustaining safety culture with a safety culture guidance team and a grassroots safety team.